Pennsylvania Horse Trailer Bill of Sale — Free Template, MV-4ST-Compatible

 How long do I have to transfer the horse trailer title in Pennsylvania?

-Title transfer must be completed within 20 days of the sale date.
+As of 2026, Pennsylvania requires title transfer within 20 days of the sale date.
 Failing to transfer the title on time can result in late fees and may leave the seller liable for tickets or incidents involving the horse trailer.
 The seller should also notify the Pennsylvania DMV of the sale to release liability.

 Can a handwritten horse trailer bill of sale be used in Pennsylvania?

 Yes.
-A handwritten bill of sale is generally valid in Pennsylvania as long as it includes all required information — both parties' names and addresses, VIN, sale price, date of sale, and signatures.
+A handwritten bill of sale is generally valid in Pennsylvania as long as it includes all required information — both parties' full legal names and addresses, VIN, sale price, date of sale, and signatures.
 However, a typed or generated document reduces the risk of errors, omissions, and disputes, and is easier to present at the DMV.
+Most DMV rejections of private-party bills of sale stem from missing fields — particularly the odometer reading or a missing seller address.

 Who pays sales tax when selling a horse trailer privately in Pennsylvania?